 SIAD is an international event that is recognised across the globe.

-LifeSIGNS is proud to have supported Self-Injury Awareness Day for well over a decade, and we’re the number one resource for SIAD material.
+LifeSIGNS is proud to have supported Self-Injury Awareness Day since we launched in 2002, and we’re the number one resource for SIAD material.

 Raising awareness about self-injury is incredibly important.
 Awareness leads to understanding and empathy, banishing judgment and fear, and reducing the number of people who feel alone and suffer in silence.